 - For ease of exploring the city, I recommend staying close to the centre, between the Meatpacking district and Kastellet.

 Why not extend your trip and visit multiple destinations.
 Using a bus service such as FlixBus you can cheaply get tickets to travel to Stockholm, Oslo, Berlin and many other places in neighbouring countries.
+You can also look at getting the train too.
+Have a look on Omio to see what connections are available.

 Sometimes it helps to take a guidebook on your travels.
 Below you will find a suggestion that is available on Amazon.